Phase I: 12th century

 Phase V: early-mid C16

 The family status continued to rise throughout the 16th century although by the end of this period financial problems do seem to have arisen.
-The relatively small and cosy Parlour Block was added, probably by Sir William Calverley, High Sheriff of Yorkshire (d.
-1599).This is a much altered but still atmospheric timber-framed domestic suite.
+The relatively small and cosy Parlour Block was added, probably by Sir William Calverley, Sheriff of Yorkshire (d.
+1572).This is a much altered but still atmospheric timber-framed domestic suite.

 A massive stone stack served fireplaces on both levels of the Parlour Block, with a deep ingle-nook fireplace on the ground floor and nicely moulded beams in the same room, once accessed from the Solar Block.

 The Calverley family finally enter upon the national scene, but in an appalling fashion.
 Overwhelmed by debt and alcohol and in deep depression, Sir William's son, Walter murdered his two sons at the Hall in 1605.
 Calverley gained instant notoriety in this episode worthy of any Jacobean tragedy, and indeed playwright Thomas Middleton dramatized it in A Yorkshire Tragedy.
 Walter was taken to York where he refused to plead (apparently in order to prevent forfeiture of his estate) and so was pressed to death.